warrdel-erp/stones-be/md/workdone.md

 5. Payment terms in LO auto complete. ✅
 6. Receive payment in invoice. ✅
 7. Address info in SO Invoice. ✅

+---

+1. dashboard card design fix.
+2. sales list orange data.

+---

+1. SO tabs. (except Payment Pending).
+2. SO products according to location.
+3. Sub transaction in SO list.
+4. Create LO/PL page prefilled data.
+5. tax calculation in BE.
+6. invoice UI.